 6 examples

 To write a resume that helps you get noticed, start with a work history section that clearly shows employers that you have the skills and experience they seek.
-Since many employers today use applicant tracking systems (ATS) to screen out unqualified candidates, the bullet points in your job history section should be customized for each role you apply to in order to land a job interview.
+Since many employers today use applicant tracking systems (ATS) to screen out unqualified candidates based on keywords representing the professional skills and experience they’re seeking, the bullet points in your job history section should be customized for each role you apply to so that you can position yourself as the perfect candidate for the specific position.

 Below, we have provided examples of six job ads and a sample job history section for each to show you how it’s done.